mhartl/pivotal-github/README.md

     $ git story-pull-request

 `git story-pull-request` issues a `git push-branch` as well (from [git-utils](https://github.com/mhartl/git-utils)), just in case the local branch hasn't yet been pushed up to the remote repository.
 For reference, it then makes a commit containing a message with links to all the delivered story ids.
-(If you decide you don't want to make the pull request after all, just use `git undo` to restore the previous state.)
+These ids are determined relative to a base branch; this is `master` by default, but if there have been a series of topic branches then the base branch should be set (using the `-b` option) to the branch of the previous pull request.

 As with `git story-merge`, by default `git story-pull-request` exits with a warning if the most recent commit doesn't finish the story.

 #### Options

     Usage: git story-pull-request [options]
-        -o, --override                   override unfinished story warning
+        -b, --base-branch <branch>       base branch for delivered ids -o, --override                   override unfinished story warning
         -h, --help                       this usage guide